On the structure of Besse convex contact spheres: Introduction

 \begin{proof} Let $\tau>0$ be the minimal common Reeb period of the Besse $(S^3,\alpha)$.
 We denote by $\sigma_{\mathrm p}(S^3,\alpha)$ the simple action spectrum, which is the set of those $a>0$ that are minimal periods of some Reeb orbit of $(S^3,\alpha)$.
 The Reeb flow $\psi^t$ defines an $S^1=\R/\tau\Z$ action on $S^3$, and the quotient projection $S^3\to S^3/S^1$ is a Seifert fibration whose base is oriented by the 2-form $\pi_*\diff\alpha$ (this push-forward is well defined since $\psi^t$ preserves $\alpha$).
 The classification of Seifert fibrations \cite[Lemma~4.1]{Geiges:2018aa} implies that there are at most two distinct periodic Reeb orbits whose minimal period is strictly less than $\tau$.
 Therefore, $\sigma_{\mathrm p}(S^3,\alpha)$ contains at most three elements, one of which is $\tau$.
 If $\sigma_{\mathrm p}(S^3,\alpha)$ contains at least two elements, we call $a_1< a_2$ the two smallest elements of $\sigma_{\mathrm p}(S^3,\alpha)$; if instead $\sigma_{\mathrm p}(S^3,\alpha)=\{\tau\}$, we set $a_1=a_2=\tau$.
 In both cases, we conclude that $\sigma_{\mathrm p}(S^3,\alpha)$ is also the simple action spectrum of the Besse ellipsoid $E(a_1,a_2)$.
 Finally, by \cite[Theorem~1.5]{Cristofaro-Gardiner:2020aa}, two diffeomorphic Besse contact 3-manifolds are strictly contactomorphic if and only if they have the same prime action spectrum. \end{proof}

-In higher dimension, a result such as Theorem~\ref{t:ellipsoid} is not known even for the subclass of Zoll contact spheres, which are contact spheres all of whose Reeb orbits are closed with the same minimal period.
+In higher dimensions, Theorem~\ref{t:ellipsoid} does not hold: Ustilovsky \cite{Ustilovsky:1999vr} proved that, for each $n\geq3$ odd, there exist infinitely many Besse contact spheres $(S^{2n-1},\alpha_i)$, with $i\in\N$, that are pairwise not contactomorphic, meaning that for each pair of distinct positive integers $i_1\neq i_2$ there is no diffeomorphism $\phi:S^{2n-1}\to S^{2n-1}$ satisfying $d\phi(\ker\alpha_{i_1})=\ker\alpha_{i_2}$.
+Since all ellipsoids of dimension $2n-1$ are contactomorphic to one another, infinitely many Ustilovsky spheres $(S^{2n-1},\alpha_i)$ are not contactomorphic to ellipsoids, let alone strictly contactomorphic.

+A closed contact manifold all of whose Reeb orbits are closed and have the same minimal period is called \textbf{Zoll}.
+We remark that Ustilovsky's contact spheres are not Zoll.
+It is not known whether there exist two non strictly contactomorphic Zoll contact spheres of some dimension larger than or equal to~5.
 A celebrated related problem is the uniqueness (up to diffeomorphism) of the symplectic form with unit volume on complex projective spaces, which is known for $\CP^2$ by a result of Taubes \cite{Taubes:1995aa}, but open in higher dimension.

-The proof of the main results in this paper (and the very definition of the Ekeland-Hofer spectral invariants) are based on the Clarke action functional $\Psi$, which provides a variational principle for the periodic Reeb orbits of convex contact spheres.
+The proofs of the main results in this paper (and the very definition of the Ekeland-Hofer spectral invariants) are based on the Clarke action functional $\Psi$, which provides a variational principle for the periodic Reeb orbits of convex contact spheres.
 It is well known that, for Besse convex contact spheres, $\Psi$ is Morse-Bott non-degenerate.
 The technical core for the proof of Theorems~\ref{t:main} and \ref{t:spec} is the following.

 \begin{maintheorem} The Clarke action functional of a Besse convex contact sphere is perfect for the rational $S^1$-equivariant cohomology. \end{maintheorem}

 In this statement, perfect must be understood in the sense of Morse theory: for any $b>a>0$, the inclusions induce a short exact sequence